Peloton fights federal safety recall after its treadmills left one child dead, others injured

 The case also illustrates how companies can be frustrated by disagreement with regulators over how to best address product safety issues.

 While the CPSC appears to be blaming the accidents on the treadmill — a problem with its design or how it is commonly used — Peloton argues that improper use is the culprit.
-Kleiman pointed out that the treadmill is designed to be used by people older than 16 and it is important for customers to keep “children, pets and objects clear of the Tread+ at all times."
+Kleiman pointed out that the treadmill is designed to be used by people older than 16 and that it’s important for customers to keep “children, pets and objects clear of the Tread+ at all times.”

 A CPSC spokesman declined to comment.